Attribute Descent: Simulating Object-Centric Datasets on the Content Level and Beyond: Experiment

 In object re-ID, we also demonstrate the benefit of synthetic data augmentation to a few existing models.
 For example, in Table \ref{tab:Resultspersonx2market}, when using IDE, PCB and TransReid architectures, augmenting the training set with optimized synthetic data is consistently beneficial compared with using real data only.
 Similar observations are made on the PersonX to Duke setting (Table \ref{tab:Resultspersonx2duke}) and the VehicleX to VeRi setting (Table \ref{tab:Resultsvehiclex2veri}).

+\textbf{Comparison with existing gradient-free methods.} We compared the proposed attribute descent with random search, evolutionary algorithm (\ie genetic algorithm), Bayesian optimization, and reinforcement learning (\ie LTS).
+These methods have been used as a strong baseline in hyper-parameter search and neural architecture search \cite{bergstra2012random}, and only reinforcement learning has been previously used for content-level domain adaptation \cite{ruiz2019learning}.

-\textbf{Comparison with random search and reinforcement learning.} The former \cite{bergstra2012random} is a strong baseline in hyper-parameter search, whereas using reinforcement learning for complex scene synthesis was proposed in \cite{ruiz2019learning}.
-For the former, specifically, we randomly sample attribute values 200 times and choose the attribute list with the best FID score.
-For the latter, we reproduce the LTS structure~\cite{ruiz2019learning} and replace the task loss with the FID score, because the task loss is not suitable for synthetic-only training and cannot be applied to the re-ID tasks.
-The reproduced LTS uses the same distribution definition and initialization as attribute descent.
-For fair comparisons, we report results after 200 iterations of training (\ie computing the FID score 200 times).
-Comparison results are shown in Table~\ref{tab:Resultvehiclex2vehicleID_unsupervised}, from which several observations are apparent.
+Specifically, for the random search, we randomly sample attribute values 200 times and choose the attribute list with the best FID score.
+For the evolutionary algorithm, we use a generic algorithm with a fitness function equal to FID~\cite{xie2017genetic}.
+For Bayesian optimization, we use the pipeline stated in~\cite{shahriari2015taking}.
+For reinforcement learning, we reproduce the LTS structure~\cite{ruiz2019learning} and replace the task loss with the FID score.
+When comparing these methods, we use the same distribution definition and initialization as attribute descent.
+For a fair comparison, we report the best results after 200 iterations of training (\ie computing the FID score 200 times and taking the lowest FID score).
+Comparison results are shown in Fig.~\ref{fig:Convergence} and Table~\ref{tab:Resultvehiclex2vehicleID_unsupervised}, from which four observations are made.